 You can just find the given elements in this sample filter of a Device List in the IBM Cloud Infrastructure.

-The related official IBM Cloud documentation you will find here:
+The related official IBM Cloud documentation you is here:

 I would say, if you got a basic understanding of these topics, you will avoid some common pitfalls you maybe step in, when you don’t know this simple background.